 Jaime Alonso Lobato Cardoso (Mexico City, 1984)

-As a researcher he worked at the Scientific Visualization Lab and at the Virtual Reality Observatory “Ixtli”, is founder of the Research Seminar in Music, Mathematics and Computer Studies (SEMIMUTICAS), also founder of the biohacker space Independencia Biolab, and collaborated as academic linker for the Research Seminar in Sciences and Music Theories at the National Center of Research, Documentation and Musical Information “Carlos Chavez”, he was editorial coordinator in the project “Palas and the Muses: dialogues between sciences and arts”, collaborates with the Applied Mathematics and Systems Research Institute and the Aesthetic Research Institute in interdisciplinary research projects at the National University (UNAM).
+As a researcher he worked at the Scientific Visualization Lab and at the Virtual Reality Observatory “Ixtli”, is founder of the Research Seminar in Music, Mathematics and Computer Studies (SEMIMUTICAS), also founder of the biohacker space Independencia Biolab, and collaborated as academic linker for the Research Seminar in Sciences and Music Theories at the National Center of Research, Documentation and Musical Information “Carlos Chavez”, he was editorial coordinator in the project “Palas and the Muses: dialogues between sciences and arts”.
+Now he works as a collaborator with the Applied Mathematics and Systems Research Institute and with the Cellular Physiology Institute in art & science research projects (UNAM).
 He has several international publications in conference proceedings, journals and books, in editorials such as Springer-Verlag, Taylor & Francis, Siglo XXI and the Mexican Mathematical Society.